Come on Over Baby (All I Want Is You): Music video

-The music video for the song was directed by Paul Hunter and choreographed by Tina Landon.
+The music video for the song was directed by Paul Hunter, produced by Nina Huang, and choreographed by Tina Landon.
 The video was shot from June 12–15, 2000 and premiered in late July on MTV's Making the Video.
 It featured a racier image from Aguilera.
 Unlike her previous singles, she had red streaks in her hair and wore tighter clothing.
 The image Aguilera used in "Come on Over Baby (All I Want Is You)" was also used for Mi Reflejo and her first headlining tour in 2000.
-The music video for "Come on Over Baby (All I Want Is You)" was an instant hit, shooting to #1 on TRL in August 2000.
+The music video for "Come on Over Baby (All I Want Is You)" premiered on MTV and VH1 the week ending on July 24, 2000, and was an instant hit, shooting to No. 1 on TRL in August 2000.TRL's Number Ones.
+MTV.
+2000.
 When the music video aired on Disney Channel, some scenes were edited out and some of the sexual lyrics were censored.
 A second version of the video was released for the Spanish version of the song, "Ven Conmigo (Solamente Tú)".
 In this version, most scenes and choreography are parallel to the original, but Aguilera also appears singing next to a red chair.

 Synopsis

 The music video begins with Aguilera talking on the phone with her boyfriend, telling him to come over to her house.
 After she hangs up the phone, the scene breaks out into Aguilera wearing a white crop top and white pants, with red streaks in her hair.
 In the next scene, Aguilera has loose braided pigtails, a blue crop top, and blue and white checkered pants.
 She is in her bedroom, when suddenly she and her backup dancers begin dancing in front of a white background.
 The male dancers come out, and begin dancing with the female dancers.
 After that, Aguilera and her then-real life boyfriend Jorge Santos dance together with her backup dancers in the scene where everyone is wearing yellow and green outfits, first in a yellow-green background followed by a yellow-orange background.

 The next scene is where her dancers dance on chairs in white open-faced cubes, intercut with Aguilera singing in a blue-walled background and a white drapery background.
 Aguilera and her backup dancers then dance in front of a white background.
 It cuts into a scene where Aguilera walks down a flight of steps in a red room, with her backup dancers on each step.
-They begin dancing again, and Aguilera's backup dancers hold up pieces of puzzle paper that shows Aguilera's face.
+She is wearing a white outfit (long pants and a tank top), and crystal jewellery on her stomach, around her bellybutton.
+They begin dancing again, and Aguilera's backup dancers hold up pieces of puzzle paper that shows the singer's face.
+Some of the dancers appearing in the music video include Staci Flood, Melanie Benz and Vergi Rodriguez.